 By the way, this is a fascinating part of the world, relatively remote and isolated.
 It would be an awesome spot for those who want to avoid overcrowded, touristy places.

-The Guyanas region (named after the Guiana Shield, one of the 3 parts of the South American Plate) is not just comprised of that French territory, as 5 different European countries colonized 5 distinct Guianas:
+The Guyanas region (the name means “land of many waters”) is not just comprised of that French territory, as 5 different European countries colonized 5 distinct Guianas:

 - French Guiana

 - British Guiana (now the independent nation of Guyana)

 - Dutch Guiana (now the independent nation of Suriname)